A presentation theorem for continuous logic and Metric Abstract Elementary Classes: Abstract

 \section{Abstract}

-In recent years, the model theory of metric objects has seen much activity by widening the class of models the real-valued models whose underlying set is a complete metric space.
-We show that it is possible to carry out this work by giving presentation theorems of two main frameworks (continuous first order logic and Metric Abstract Elementary Classes) into discrete model-theoretic settings (a nice fragment of $\mathbb{L}_{\omega_1, \omega}$ and Abstract Elementary Classes, respectively).
+In recent years, model theory has widened its scope to include metric structures by considering real-valued models whose underlying set is a complete metric space.
+We show that it is possible to carry out this work by giving presentation theorems that translate the two main frameworks (continuous first order logic and Metric Abstract Elementary Classes) into discrete settings (a nice fragment of $\mathbb{L}_{\omega_1, \omega}$ and Abstract Elementary Classes, respectively).
 We also translate various notions of classification theory.